Sound Space Musical Terms and Definitions Glossary

 K

-Key Signature: Sharps or flats placed at the beginning of a piece.
+Key Signature: Sharps or flats at the beginning of music.

 L